Call for Papers

 Remuneration

 The table below contains information about the costs covered.
+Costs will be covered after the presentation/workshop has been done.

 TypeFee